![]() Category:

 Training will be provided by the PA for all persons receiving a procurement card.
 This training will cover the use of the procurement card consistent with New York State policy, as well as University and/or campus purchasing practices.
 Training must be completed prior to issuance of the card.

 Managerial review of all departmental transactions within Web P-Card is strongly suggested, however this process is optional.
-If charges are not reviewed by the department manager, they must be completely reviewed by the accounts payable department before final A/P certification.
+If charges are not reviewed by the department manager, they must be completely reviewed by the accounts payable (A/P) department before final A/P certification.

 Terms and conditions that constitute misuse and/or abuse of the procurement card are outlined in New York State Procurement Card guidelines.
-Campuses must refer to the appropriate sections of these guidelines for information on disciplinary steps, and should incorporate them into the written campus- specific procedures for procurement card use.
+Campuses must refer to the appropriate sections of these guidelines for information on disciplinary steps and should incorporate them into the written campus- specific procedures for procurement card use.

 Voucher Payment

-The University is responsible for all charges made within the billing cycle, except those related to alleged fraud or misuse.
+The University is responsible for all charges made within the billing cycle, except those related to fraud or misuse.
 Procurement card bills containing charges related to fraud or misuse are paid in full by the campus.
-After investigation, if the charges are deemed to be fraudulent, the procurement card vendor will credit the campus billing account for the total amount of the fraud.
+After investigation, if the charges are deemed to be fraudulent the procurement card vendor will credit the campus billing account for the total amount of the fraud.

 Transaction Disputes